SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/feather-river-redd-survey-qc-checklist-2009.md

 -   0 % of values in the `location` column are NA.

+## Variable:`Type`

+Description:
-Variable: `Type` area - polygon mapped with Trimble GPS unit“,”point - points mapped with Trimble GPS unit" “questionable redds - polygon mapped with Trimble GPS unit where the substrate was disturbed but did not have the proper characteristics to be called a redd - it was no longer recorded after 2011”
+Area - polygon mapped with Trimble GPS unit Point - points mapped with Trimble GPS unit Questionable redds - polygon mapped with Trimble GPS unit where the substrate was disturbed but did not have the proper characteristics to be called a redd - it was no longer recorded after 2011

 ``` r
 table(cleaner_data_2009$type)